cebel/pyuniprot/README.rst

     character set [utf8]:

 Connection will be tested and in case of success return `Connection was successful`.
-Otherwise you will see following hinte
+Otherwise you will see following hint

 .. code-block:: sh